alexcesaro/statsd/README.md

 See the [benchmark](https://github.com/alexcesaro/statsdbench) for a comparison with other Go StatsD clients.

+## Changes from the original version
+The sole change from the original project from alexcesaro, is that we do not test if the server is listening, when creating a UDP client.

 ## Features

 - Supports all StatsD metrics: counter, gauge, timing and set